Skip to content

 Many countries require you to complete an HVAC apprenticeship before receiving your certification.
 This is a paid position under the supervision of a certified technician.
 You can become an apprentice through a trade school or through an HVAC company.

-Optional certificates from organizations like North American Technician Excellence (NATE) or HVAC Excellence can also give you extra qualifications and make clients more confident in your skills.
+Optional certificates from organizations like North American Technician Excellence (NATE) or HVAC Excellence can also give you extra qualifications and make HVAC customers more confident in your skills.

 Become a licensed HVAC contractor